nus-cs2103-AY2122S1/ip/docs/README.md

 ### Getting started
+First make sure the device you are running it on has Java 11.
 Download the file, place the file in the desired directory, then simply double click to run.
 If this does not work or there is some unexpected behaviour regarding the saving and loading of file (see warning below), you can run the app using the command line as follows:
 ```
 cd <name of directory which the ted.jar is located>
 java -jar ted.jar